-Appendix: Methods Used for CBO's Annual Report on Expired and Expiring Authorizations of Appropriations
+How CBO Determines Expired and Expiring Authorizations of Appropriations

-The Congressional Budget Office assembles information for its annual report on expired and expiring authorizations of appropriations in three phases: First is a review of newly enacted laws to identify provisions that establish or modify explicit, time-limited authorizations of appropriations.
-Next comes cataloging of information about those authorizations in the Legislative Classification System (LCS)-the database that underlies the report.
-Finally, CBO reviews appropriations enacted for the current fiscal year to assess whether they provide funding for expired authorizations.
+The process of assembling information on expired and expiring authorizations of appropriations occurs in three phases.
+First, CBO's analysts review newly enacted laws to identify provisions that establish or modify explicit, time-limited authorizations of appropriations.
+Second, they catalog information about those authorizations in the agency's LCS database.
+Third, they review appropriations enacted for the current fiscal year to assess whether those acts provide funding for expired authorizations.
+The process of associating authorizations and appropriations is imprecise, involving analysts' judgment, and the resulting statistics in this report are uncertain.